 top of page

-Friends of Wildwoods
+Friends of Wildwood

 This trail is a hidden treasure.
 This gentle rolling one-mile hike is canopied by tall trees and traverses over woodlands and streams.Enjoy a Sitka Spruce and Western Hemlock forest with an understory of elderberry, sword fern, salmonberry, red alder, ivy, evergreen huckleberry, and salal.
 There is even a salt marsh overlook.